 Quality long-term care is a concern for many individuals and families.
 Unfortunately, medical negligence, substandard care, and elder abuse occur in nursing homes.
 If a loved one was injured in a Baltimore nursing home, you deserve to be compensated.
-The Baltimore nursing home abuse lawyers at William G. Kolodner P.A. fight for the rights of nursing home residents.
+The Baltimore nursing home abuse lawyers at William G. Kolodner Personal Injury Lawyers fight for the rights of nursing home residents.

 We assist families in protecting their loved ones from continued abuse and neglect.
 We also fight for fair compensation for injuries and damages caused by nursing home abuse, neglect, and negligence.
 Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer.

-How William G. Kolodner, PA Can Help If a Loved One Has Been Abused
+How William G. Kolodner Personal Injury Lawyers Can Help If a Loved One Has Been Abused

 Dealing with a case of nursing home abuse is extremely emotional.
 In addition to the concern you have for your loved one, you may also experience intense anger toward the nursing home and its staff members.
 However, you need to think clearly now to help your loved one.